Course program autumn 2017

 5.1 Written Exam (TEN1)

-The question part consists of three questions, where you are asked to elaborate on (or explain) topics of this course.
+The question part consists of three questions, where you are asked to elaborate on (or explain) topics from this course.
 These questions can give you at most five points each.
 You need at least five points from this part of the exam as partial fulfillment to pass.

-The problem part consists of three traditional problems.
+The problem solving part consists of three traditional problems.
 These problems can give you at most five points each.
 You need at least five points from this part of the exam as partial fulfillment to pass.

 Grading (Swedish grades):